jeffbrown3340/blackjack-game/README.md

 # Blackjack

-This game was a project in the Coursera Intro to Python Programming course.
+This game was a project in an Intro to Python Programming MOOC.

 [Run the game in CodeSkulptor](http://www.codeskulptor.org/#user40_oTLQ8cVhFoSXKP0.py)